White Clustered Bellflower

 Planting & Growing

 White Clustered Bellflower will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 8 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type, but has a definite preference for acidic soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.